 Inn on the Lake, Keswick

-A 16-room lakefront motel, with a variety of room and suites, close to several public beaches and boat launches.
+A 16-room lakefront motel, with a variety of rooms and suites, close to several public beaches and boat launches.

 Lakeside Inn Orillia, Orillia

-Lakefront location on Lake Simcoe, near Atherly Narrows with private dock for guests, minutes from Orillia’s waterfront downtown.
+Lakefront location on Lake Simcoe, near Atherly Narrows, with a private dock for guests; located minutes from Orillia’s waterfront downtown.

 Peninsula Resort, Pefferlaw